deislabs/deislabs.io/content/posts/annoucing-slight-v0_3.md

 ### Using the SQL Capability

-The latest release from Slight adds an exciting new capability to their already extensive portfolio of capabilities.
+The latest release from Slight adds an exciting new capability to its portfolio of capabilities.
 The newly added SpiderLightning functionality enables WebAssembly programs to safely and generically interact with SQL databases.
 This capability is not only highly versatile, but also secure, as it includes functions for querying and modifying data using prepared statements, as well as handling errors in a way that ensures data integrity.

 Below is an example of using the SQL service in Slight.